erisemberg/CoV-immune/README.md

 ## Variable selection

-Perform variable selection and generate Figure 2:
+Perform variable selection:

 ```
 Rscript var_selection.R
 ```

-This is set up to run 4 chains of a Gibbs sampler with 5000 each, followed by 5 repeats of 10-fold cross-validation.
-The Gibbs sampler is run in parallel by chain, and CV is run in parallel by repeat.
+This is set up to run 4 chains of a Gibbs sampler with 5000 each, followed by 5 repeats of 10-fold cross-validation (CV).
+The Gibbs sampler is run in parallel by chain (4 chains), and CV is run in parallel by repeat (5 repeats).
+This script creates the following:
+1. Log file in `results/var_selection/bayesian_log.txt`
+2. R object with MCMC samples in `results/var_selection/res_dnm.RDS`.
+If this file is created, subsequent runs will skip the MCMC sampler and load the results from file.
+To re-run the sampler, you must delete this file.
+3. R object with CV results in `results/var_selection/cv_res_list.rds`.
+If this file is created, subsequent runs will skip the CV code and load the results from file.
+To re-run CV, you must delete this file.
+4. List of important phenotypes with stability information in `results/var_selection/important_phenos.csv`
+5. Figure 2 in `figures/Figure2.png`
+6. Supp.
+Figure 2 in `figures/supplemental/heatmap_labeled.pdf` and Supp.
+Figure 3 in `figures/supplemental/gibbs_performance.png`
+7. Supp.
+Table 1 in `results/var_selection/STable1.xlsx`, which will be updated in later analyses

 ## QTL mapping
 Perform QTL mapping on a high-performance computing cluster using SLURM (requests enough CPUs to run in parallel by trait):